isomerpages/govtech-stp/_vtl-land/VTL (Land) Conditions.md

 <li>travel to Singapore on a designated VTL (Land) bus service;</li>
 <li>undergo a COVID-19 polymerase chain reaction (PCR) test or Antigen Rapid Test (ART), within 2 days<sup>2</sup> before the scheduled departure time of the bus service, at a <a href="https://covid-19.moh.gov.my/garis-panduan/garis-panduan-kkm/Annex_4a_SENARAI_MAKMAL_YANG_MENJALANKAN_UJIAN_RT-PCR_BAGI_COVID-19_21092021.pdf" target="_blank">laboratory</a> or <a href="https://medicalprac.moh.gov.my/v2/modules/mastop_publish/?tac=Saringan%20Covid-19" target="_blank">centre</a> that is accredited or recognised by the Malaysia Ministry of Health, and obtain a test result certificate in English stating the following:
 	<ol style="list-style-type:lower-roman; line-height:1.5; padding-left:10px; padding:bottom:10px;">
-<li>the VTP holder’s name, and at least one other personal identifier such as the date of birth or passport number or NRIC number corresponding exactly with the information in the traveller’s passport or NRIC used for entry into Singapore;</li>
+<li>the VTP traveller's name, and at least one other personal identifier such as the date of birth or passport number or NRIC number corresponding exactly with the information in the traveller’s passport or NRIC used for entry into Singapore;</li>
 		<li>	a negative COVID-19 test result;</li>
 		<li>the date and time when the COVID-19 test was taken; and</li>
 		<li>the name of the testing institution conducting the COVID-19 test.</li>